 Who we are and what we do

 - About the Department for Infrastructure

 - About DfI - Permanent Secretary, Katrina Godfrey

-- About DfI - Transport and Resources Group
+- About DfI - Resources, Governance and EU Group

-- About DfI - Planning, water and DVA Group
+- About DfI - Planning, Safety and Transport Policy

 - About DfI - Roads and Rivers Group